 So where and when did this all start??
 Saunas were less common in US culture in the 1960's; Old Pole had a steam bath instead.
 Due to obvious temperature limitations, they had a "200 club" for as far back as I was able to determine.
 However...during the 1950's Little America V had a sauna, and as one story goes, they had an "over 300 club" which many w/o's joined.
 Since the temperature there never got much below -70°F that made for a rather hot sauna in those days.

 The weather dipped back a bit deeper into 3 digits on 24 August, which provided another more official opportunity.
 Eventually everyone but Marshall qualified, although some of us ran farther than others.
-Nowadays the real pole is much closer to the elevated station than it was for us in 1977,so that of late is a more viable goal for the serious athletes.
+Most if not all of us ran around the Ceremonial Pole just across the taxiway(we left it outside all winter) but there is that unconfirmed report that Brad Halter ran around the real Pole which was almost out to the skiway.
+Nowadays the real pole is about as close to the elevated station as it ever will be, so it now is a more viable goal for less-than-serious athletes.

 Ken Gibson streaks for the sauna.